tldr-pages/tldr/pages/common/mitmproxy.md

 `mitmproxy --scripts {{path/to/script.py}}`

-- Export the logs with SSL/TLS master keys, to external programs (wireshark,...)
+- Export the logs with SSL/TLS master keys, to external programs (wireshark,...):

 `SSLKEYLOGFILE="{{path/to/file}}" mitmproxy`